Singapore executes two drug traffickers despite pleas for clemency – KION546

 Dharmalingam was arrested in 2009 for trafficking 42.7 grams (1.5 ounces) of heroin then convicted and sentenced to death in 2010.

-Singapore’s courts rejected multiple appeals to overturn Dharmalingan’s execution, which argued he should not have been sentenced to death because he was incapable of understanding his actions.
+Singapore’s courts rejected multiple appeals to overturn Dharmalingan’s execution, in which his lawyers argued he should not have been sentenced to death because he was incapable of understanding his actions.

 The case put the city-state’s zero-tolerance drug laws back under scrutiny, with human rights advocates arguing the mandatory death penalty for drug trafficking is an inhumane punishment.